The closest alternatives to Cooling Rack are Cooking Pan and Parchment Paper, DIY Cooling Rack, Crumpled-Foil Rack, Wood Slats, and Larger Plates.

 Then, allow your goodies to sit and cool off in peace, so they aren't exposed to too much steam and don't get soggy.

-It’s important to note that you should make sure you place your items far enough apart, so they have an even amount of breathing room and don’t get soggy with steam.
+You should make sure you place your items far enough apart, so they have an even amount of breathing room and don't get soggy with steam.

 - Key Characteristics: Wood slats allow air circulation around the baked goods and provide a natural cooling surface.

 - Usage: Place wood slats on a flat surface, such as a baking sheet or countertop.
 Transfer the baked goods onto the wood slats to cool.
-The slats elevate the items and allow for even cooling.
+The slats improve the items and allow for even cooling.

 5 - Larger Plates